arungudelli/angularjswiki/content/en/angular/ngmodelchange-change-angular/index.md

 ```

 The value is updated by change event.
-As we used [ngModel] on each input change ngModelChange will be called.
+As we used `[ngModel]`, on each input change ngModelChange will be called.
 And the UI is updated with the new value only when focus move away from the element.

 Because ngModel updated in change event.